Ayurvedic Concept of Bronchial Asthma

 3. Exposure to dust, smokes, breeze, air condition.

 It is divided into five types; these are Mahan, Urdhva, Chinna, and Tamaka & Kshudra.

 Poorvarupa or Prodomal Symptoms: Cough (with or without expectoration), flatulence, constipation, discomfort in chest, are some common prodromal symptoms.

-Rupa (Symptoms): Dysnoea (aggravated in lying position and relived in sitting position), momentary comfort after expectoration; Cough with cracking sound /with or without expectoration; running nose; loss of taste, appetite; Perspiration on forehead, dry mouth, desire for hot comforts, darkness in front of eyes; and Fever, generalised fatigue, delusion.
+Rupa (Symptoms): Dysnoea (aggravated in lying position and relived in sitting position), momentary comfort after expectoration; Cough with cracking sound /with or without expectoration; running nose; loss of taste, appetite; Perspiration on forehead, dry mouth, desire for hot comforts, darkness

 The condition gets worsened in rainy season, windy and cloudy atmosphere.
 On the contrary the patients feel fresh on bright sunny day.

 Acute attacks of tamak swasa need urgent management.
 Otherwise it can prove life threatening also.
 It is considered as Yapya (incurable but manageable, persists for a long time).
 The chronic disease in a thin and weak person carries a bad prognosis.
 The disease with latest onset and no family history can show excellent prognosis by Ayurvedic medications.

 1. Snehapan: In this mode certain medicated ghee/ oils are advised for ingestion.
 Usually ghee like vasa ghrita, kantkari ghrita, bharngyadi ghrita, yashtimadhu ghrita etc are used for shodhan purpose.
 These are administered in an increasing dosage schedule for not more than 7 days.